tainacan/tainacan-extra-viewmodes/tainacan-extra-viewmodes/readme.txt

 == Changelog ==

+= 0.0.2 =
+* First release on the WordPress.org plugins repository

 = 0.0.1 =
-* First release of the Tainacan Extra View Modes plugin
+* Test release of the Tainacan Extra View Modes plugin

 == Screenshots ==